Geonovum/sospilot/docs/rio.rst

 Comparing with RIVM LML
 -----------------------

-The resulting WMS layers can be compared to the original PNG files that came with the APS data files.
+The resulting WMS layers can now be compared to the original PNG files that came with the APS data files from RIVM.
 Below two examples for NO2 and PM10.

 For NO2 below.